1. What is Rhinorinse?

 From these questions, asking patients what would make it better and researching what would be better than currently available nasal rinses, Rhinoclear and Rhinorinse were born!

-This facility has an incredible manufacturing infrastructure that can produce some of the cleanest water in the world for making dialysis solution - so much cleaner than using distilled, boiled and cooled water for mixing your nasal rinse!
+This facility has an incredible manufacturing infrastructure that can produce some of the cleanest water in the world - so much cleaner than using distilled, boiled and cooled water for mixing your nasal rinse!